-Religion, mythology and classical literature forms the basis of most of the performing arts of the Tai Khamtis.
+Religion, mythology, and classical literature form the basis of most of the performing arts of the Tai Khamtis.
 Unlike some dance forms of Arunachal Pradesh, the Khamti dance is a dance-drama that reflects the rich culture of the Buddhists in the territory

 Buddham Saranam Gacchâmi.
 Dhammam Saranam Gacchâmi.
 Sangham Saranam Gacchâmi.

 Summary of the class and/or teachings of Buddha can be presented here.

 Buddhist meditation techniques have become increasingly popular in the wider world, with many non-Buddhists taking them.